kyma-project/istio/docs/contributor/01-00-installation.md

 3. Give Lifecycle Manager permission to install CustomResourceDefinition (CRD) cluster-wide.

->**NOTE:** This is a temporary workaround only required in the single-cluster mode
+>**NOTE:** This is a temporary workaround only required in the single-cluster mode.

 Module-manager must be able to apply CRDs to install modules.
-In the remote mode (with control-plane managing remote clusters) it gets an administrative kubeconfig, targeting the remote cluster to do so.
-But in local mode (single-cluster mode), it uses Service Account and does not have permission to create CRDs by default.
+When it operates in remote mode, where the control-plane manages remote clusters, it receives an administrative kubeconfig that allows it to target the remote cluster and apply CRDs.
+However, when it operates in local mode (single-cluster mode), it uses Service Account and does not have permission to create CRDs by default.

-Run the following to make sure the module manager's Service Account is granted an administrative role:
+Run the following command to make sure the module manager's Service Account is granted an administrative role:

 ```bash
 kubectl edit clusterrole lifecycle-manager-manager-role
 ```

-add
+Add the following configuration:

 ```yaml
 - apiGroups: